-Nothing anyone could ever say would convince me Nolan Ryan isn’t the greatest pitcher in baseball history.
+Nothing anyone could ever say would convince me Nolan Ryan isn’t the greatest starting pitcher in baseball history.
 Sure, the statistics and achievements tell one side of the story.
-There’s the MLB record seven no-hitters, the unshatterable 5,714 strikeouts, the unbelievable 61 shutouts and inexplicable zero Cy Young awards.
+There are the MLB record seven no-hitters, the unshatterable 5,714 strikeouts, the unbelievable 61 shutouts and inexplicable zero Cy Young awards.

 However, The Ryan Express’s true calling card was his signature 100 MPH fastball.
 I mean, no one threw the laces off the ball and popped a catcher’s mitt quite like the kid from Refugio, Texas.
 Paired with that filthy curveball, Ryan’s heater made for a deadly repertoire that left hitters guessing.

 Current Major League Baseball fans will claim Aroldis Chapman is the king of velocity after recording a 105 MPH fastball, but if the sport had the technology and radar guns like today I think we’d find Nolan Ryan is more deserving of that title.
 Plus, Ryan was throwing as hard as he could for nine innings at a time.